Aadi625/amazon_clone/README.md

-this is a frontend project which consists of html and css . these are used to make a clone of amazon site front page.# amazon_clone
+this is a frontend project which consists of html and css . these are used to make a clone of amazon site front page.